Avoiding Common Problems with Resin Bound

-When applied correctly, Resin Bound systems give a long lasting, attractive finish that requires little to no maintenance.
-The bond between the resin and base is critical to the success of any job.
+When applied correctly, Resin Bound driveways give a long lasting, attractive finish that requires little to no maintenance.
+The bond between the resin and base is critical to the success of any resin driveway installation.

-There are a number of things that can go wrong in the installation of a resin bound system – we will highlight the most common issues and advise you on how to avoid them.
+There are a number of things that can go wrong in the installation of a Resin Bound surface – we will highlight the most common issues and problems and advise you on how to avoid them.
 Common issues include unexpected rain damage, surface detachment or shading, reflective cracking and iron spotting.
 Find out more in our knowledge centre guide.

 Unexpected Rain & Resin Bound

-Water and resin do not mix; getting your resin or mixture wet at any stage of the installation process can cause it to fail.
-If your resin bound installation is nearing completion and it looks like rain is on the way, here are some steps you can take.
+Water and resin do not mix; getting your resin or mixture wet at any stage of the resin driveway installation process can cause it to fail.
+If your Resin Bound installation is nearing completion and it looks like rain is on the way, here are some steps you can take.

 - Raise a good quality 3 metre gazebo over the site